 Sometimes the best approach to negotiating may be to not negotiate much at all, and instead a buyer may write offer terms to reflect what the seller is asking.
-Particularly when offering on properties which are listed below market value (which happens more than you might expect), the buyer’s wisest course of action may be to offer asking price or even more than what the seller is asking, particularly if the buyer is aware of potential uses or improvements that may set the home apart and above others.
+Particularly when offering on properties which are listed below market value (which happens more than you might expect) or in markets without much/any inventory, the buyer’s wisest course of action may be to offer asking price or even more than what the seller is asking, particularly if the buyer is aware of potential uses or improvements that may set the home apart and above others.
 If the seller’s asking price is truly a bird-in-hand, the buyer may want to strike while the iron is hot rather than letting a good deal slip away, and a buyer in this frame of mind may utilize an early acceptance incentive clause so that the seller is incentivized to sign the contract as received rather than sleeping on it or trying to spin up multiple offers from other interested purchasers.

 Example: The buyer’s agent could see in the MLS information that the sellers are requesting 30 days of occupancy after closing.
-Since their buyer’s current housing situation is that they’re living for free with family and aren’t in a rush, they offered up to 60 days of occupancy after closing at no charge to the sellers
+Since their buyer’s current housing situation is that they’re living for free with family and aren’t in a rush, they offered up to 60 days of occupancy after closing at no charge to sweeten the deal.

 Knowing the Market: How to Make Informed Decisions